Portsmouth pub landlords slam government over 'confusing' messages amid cancellations

-'Furious' Portsmouth pub landlords slam government over 'confusing' and 'bungle' messages as they are hit by hundreds of cancellations
+'Furious' Portsmouth pub landlords slam government over 'confusing' and 'bungled' messages as they are hit by hundreds of cancellations

 ‘FURIOUS’ pub landlords have slammed the government over ‘confusing’ messages as they face up to seeing profits run dry amid cancellations over the Christmas period.